 I don’t want to get into the question of Ardoin’s request-for-proposals on the voting machines contract, because that is a long subject and very much in the weeds and it’s beside the question of why we’ve got those ads running on the site.
 Dominion is advertising here because they know that conservative voters are furious with them over all the fuss Sidney Powell and Lin Wood kicked up over the 2020 presidential election, something they are adamant is unsupported by the facts and have in fact dropped massive lawsuits on a whole bunch of defendants over.
 Obviously they think the allegations Powell and Wood made will make them too toxic for state election officials in a bunch of states to do business with, so they’re trying to conduct a PR campaign.

-And when they approached us willing to buy seven figures’ worth of impressions on our rate card, here was the reality of the decision we faced.
+And when they approached us willing to buy seven figures’ worth of impressions (meaning about three thousand bucks’ worth) on our rate card, here was the reality of the decision we faced.

 Remember, The Hayride has monetized itself the last few years not all that much through advertising.
 Digital ad revenues to publishers have dived into the toilet in recent years, mostly because the market has become completely dominated by Google, Facebook and Amazon, and with their 80 percent-plus control of that market they now undercut everybody else in the business to the specific disadvantage of web publishers like us.
 We’re getting pennies on the dollar of what we used to get through those networks when the market was more open, so what we get out of those networks can’t keep the doors open.